o004862a/ELM-Web-Project/readMe.md

 # ELM-Web-Project
-Insturctions on how to use Git
+Instructions on how to use Git

 1. Firstly create a new branch from the master branch